sftcd/openssl/esnistuff/README.md

 - Cert padding in h/s would be good.
 Pad to longest cert maybe.
 - Server API for managing ESNI public/private values w/o restart.
-- Maybe move the above to issues in github.
 - Server-side policy: should server have a concept of "only visible via ESNI"?
 E.g. some server certs might only ever be used when asked-for via ESNI.
 - Server-side policy: Various combinations of existing/non-existing SNI/ESNI and how to handle 'em.
+- Maybe move the above to issues in github.

 # State-of-play...

 Most recent first...

+- Neat: got the NSS ``tstclnt`` to interop with my ``s_server`` - worked as far as the NSS client not liking my fake CA, not sure how to convince it to do that but the ESNI processing all seems good, and the NSS client gets the right nonce back.

 - FIXME: There's a leak on exit in ``s_client`` in some error cases - if the ``SSL_ESNI`` structure is created but we exit on an error, then that isn't being freed in